 A part of the strategy is to invest in rental housing.
 Investments are made in both new constructions and existing properties with ideal locations.

-PFA Policyholders are able to register for a rental unit on My PFA (Mit PFA)
+PFA customers can sign up for a rental property at My PFA (Mit PFA)

 Foreign property investments

 PFA Ejendomme manages PFA’s investments in foreign properties.
 The investments are primarily made as indirect investments in property funds, but are also made as direct investments by way of co-investments and always with a local partner.